Index Links

 The Stories

 This page will take you to transcriptions of the Gus and the Model Garage series.
 Beginning in July of 1925 and ending in June of 1969 you can observe a "master mechanic" at work.
-He had an encore, one last Xmas present in the December 1970 issue.
+He had an encore, one last Christmas present in the December 1970 issue.

 ORIGINAL SCANS